-When you’re working in your business every day it is so easy to become blinkered.
-You start to see what you want to see not what actually is reality.
+When you’re working in your business every day, it is so easy to become blinkered.
+You start to see what you want to see not what is the reality.

 I call this ‘focus distortion‘.

 It’s like at home when you’ve been away for a while and when you return, you notice things you hadn’t seen before; the pile of old magazines in the corner of the lounge or the DVD’s clogging the shelf beneath the TV.
 You start to question how long they’ve been there as you’ve failed to notice them previously.
 You decide to do a spring clean and set about creating a new reality as you look at your world through a fresh lens.

-The same fresh lens is required in your business.
+Apply the same fresh lens to your business.

-Ask quality WHY questions, review every system, process and procedure and ask is it really adding value, helping us to be a relevant, agile, resilient business?
-Is it really adding value for the customer?
-Challenge the 7 most expensive words in business; ’that’s not the way we do things’ or its sister statement; ’We’ve never done it that way before’.
+Ask quality WHY questions, review systems, processes and procedures and ask is it adding value, helping us to be a relevant, agile, resilient business?
+Is it adding value for the customer?
+Challenge the seven most expensive words in business; ’that’s not the way we do things’ or its sister statement; ’We’ve never done it that way before’.

 Walking through your business with a restless curiosity and fresh lens is a cathartic experience that will awaken your senses.
 Seeing things for the first time, even though it’s always been like that.

 You should focus on what you can only do to create the stretch and growth potential for your people and business.
 Yes, you’ll have oversight and a contributory role in other areas, but your primary focus should be on the high-value activities which allow you to realise the potential of your business and yourself.

-On your return from holiday or time away from the office ask yourself a daily question; what’s truly worthy of my time?
+On your return to the office, ask yourself this; what is truly worthy of my time?

 If you’re spending more time on tasks and activities, which you shouldn’t be, then now is the time to change this because if you don’t, nobody else will.

-(For seven simple tips on how to utilise your time better, check out my blog; 7 tips on how to HALVE the number of meetings you have and HALVE the time they take)
+(For tips on how to utilise your time better, check out my blog; 7 tips on how to HALVE the number of meetings you have and HALVE the time they take)